UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/3-excel/m6-excel/index.md

 - Excel recalculates them even if you changed a cell without these functions!
 - Can be computationally inefficient if the spreadsheet relies on them heavily.

-See `reference` tab in [`module 6 spreadsheet`](https://canvas.lms.unimelb.edu.au/courses/191080/modules/items/5091456) for demonstrations.
+See `M6.4 - Dynamic references` tab in [`module 6 spreadsheet`](https://canvas.lms.unimelb.edu.au/courses/220261/modules/items/6007589) for demonstrations.

 ## How to use them for triangles?